-ne Des Places Residence Hall (left), expanded locker rooms (top right) and new banners and pedestrian scale lighting along Forbes Avenue (bottom right)
+McGinley Hall (left), College of Osteopathic Medicine (top right) and new banners and pedestrian scale lighting along Forbes Avenue (bottom right)

 EXISTING BUILDING USE

 Duquesne University is a well organized campus.
 The large consolidated parking garages, which serve a majority of visitors to campus, are located with easy access from Forbes Avenue.
 Pedestrians exit the parking garages between the two main student life facilities: The Student Union and the Gumberg Library.
 This is the primary arrival point on campus.